Paul Russell (philosopher): Education and research

 His principal research interests include problems of free will and moral responsibility and the history of early modern philosophy (particularly David Hume).

-He is the author of Freedom and Moral Sentiment: Hume's Way of Naturalizing Responsibility (1995), The Riddle of Hume's Treatise: Skepticism, Naturalism, and Irreligion (2008), The Limits of Free Will: Selected Essays (2017), and Recasting Hume and Early Modern Philosophy: Selected Essays, all published by Oxford University Press.
+He is the author of Freedom and Moral Sentiment: Hume's Way of Naturalizing Responsibility (1995), The Riddle of Hume's Treatise: Skepticism, Naturalism, and Irreligion (2008), The Limits of Free Will: Selected Essays (2017), Recasting Hume and Early Modern Philosophy: Selected Essays, Moral Responsibility: A Very Short Introduction, all published by Oxford University Press.
 His book The Riddle of Hume's Treatise won the book prize from the Journal of the History of Philosophy in 2008, a prize bestowed on "the best published book in the history of philosophy."
 He has served on the editorial board of the journals Hume Studies and Journal of the History of Philosophy.

 Along with his academic publications he has also published opinion pieces and reviews in a variety of venues including, The Globe and Mail, the Vancouver Sun, the Times Literary Supplement, The Scotsman, and Aeon.
 Selections of his work have been translated into several languages, including Chinese, Polish, Italian and Hungarian.

-In recent years Paul Russell has commented on and discussed issues relating to free speech on the university campus, including at the University of British Columbia.
+In recent years Paul Russell has commented on and discussed issues relating to free speech on the university campus, including at the University of British Columbia, where he called for denunciations of disliked ideas to be measured and responsible.